JoJoJacKy/sketchify-app/README.md

 ## Sketchify

 A MERN stack application where you can share drawings with others.
+Deployed with Netlify.

 `DEMO` https://frosty-engelbart-7a5ab6.netlify.app